Markus Golden: New York Giants

-2019

 On March 14, 2019, Golden signed a one-year deal worth $3,750,000 contract with the New York Giants.

 In week 3 against the Tampa Bay Buccaneers, Golden recorded 2 sacks on Jameis Winston in the 32-31 win.

-In week 6 against the New England Patriots, Golden recovered a fumble forced by teammate Lorenzo Carter on Tom Brady and returned the ball for a 42 yard touchdown in the 35-14 loss.
+In week 6 against the Patriots, Golden recovered a fumble forced by teammate Lorenzo Carter on Tom Brady and returned the ball for a 42 yard touchdown in the 35–14 loss.
 He finished the year with 10.0 sacks, the most by any Giants linebacker since Lawrence Taylor in 1990.

-2020

 On April 27, 2020, the Giants placed the unrestricted free agent tender on Golden, meaning if he remained unsigned by July 22, he could only sign with the Giants for the 2020 season.
 If he signed with another team, the Giants would have received a compensatory draft pick.
 On July 22, 2020, Golden's exclusive signing rights reverted to the Giants.
 He signed the one-year tender on August 4, 2020.
 In Week 7 against the Philadelphia Eagles on Thursday Night Football on October 22, 2020, Golden recorded his first sack of the season on Carson Wentz during the 22–21 loss.

 Arizona Cardinals (second stint)

-On October 23, 2020, Golden returned to the Arizona Cardinals after he was traded by the Giants for a 2021 sixth-round draft pick.
+On October 23, 2020, Golden returned to the Cardinals after he was traded by the Giants for a 2021 sixth-round draft pick.

 Golden made his debut with the Cardinals in Week 9 against the Miami Dolphins.
 During the game, Golden recorded a sack on Tua Tagovailoa during the 34–31 loss.